U.S. Senate Democrats invite Netanyahu to meeting during visit

 Durbin is the No. 2 Democrat in the U.S. Senate.
 Feinstein, who has been in the Senate since 1992, is the top Democrat on the Senate Intelligence Committee and a senior member of the Appropriations and Judiciary committees.

 The letter was sent on Monday evening.
-The Israeli Embassy did not have an immediate response to the invitation.
+Officials at the Israeli Embassy could not immediately be reached for comment.